Tuya-Community/tuya-cloud-fingerbot-demo/README.md

 ### Start the project

-Start this class **com.tuya.cloud.TuyaCloudFingerbotDemoApplication**, And look at the results
+Start this class **com.tuya.cloud.TuyaCloudFingerbotDemoApplication**, and check the results.

-## Issue Feedback
+## Issue feedback

-You can provide feedback on your issue via **Github Issue** or [Technical Ticket](https://service.console.tuya.com/).
+You can provide feedback on your issue in **Github Issue** or [submit a ticket](https://service.console.tuya.com/).

 ## License

 Tuya Android Home SDK Sample is available under the MIT license.
-Please see the [LICENSE](https://github.com/tuya/tuya-cloud-fingerbot-demo/blob/master/LICENSE) file for more info.
+For more information, see [License](https://github.com/tuya/tuya-cloud-fingerbot-demo/blob/master/LICENSE).